SunHyun-Park/optsampleentropy/README.md

-# Surrogate-assisted optimal sampling for risk prediction under measurement constraints
+# Optimal Sampling for Healthcare Stroke Data

 This repository provides the R implementation of the healthcare stroke data application in: